 Career to Date in Words

-In 1975 I graduated in Mechanical Engineering with first class honours from University College Dublin.
-I stayed on to do research in the field of Applied Thermodynamics (heat pumps) with Professor Seamus Timoney, for which I received my MEngSc degree in 1977.
+In 1975 Jim graduated in Mechanical Engineering with first class honours from University College Dublin.
+He stayed on to do research in the field of Applied Thermodynamics (heat pumps) with Professor Seamus Timoney, for which he received an MEngSc degree in 1977.

-In 1976 I joined Adtec Teoranta in Gibbstown, County Meath, Ireland, as a project engineer.
+In 1976 Jim joined Adtec Teoranta in Gibbstown, County Meath, Ireland, as a project engineer.
 Professor Timoney had set up this company.
-I worked for a period in design and also gained experience of production planning and control and of project co-ordination (development of a four-wheel-drive truck).
+Jim worked for a period in design and also gained experience of production planning and control and of project co-ordination (development of a four-wheel-drive truck).

-I joined the Department of Physics at University College Galway (UCG) in 1978 as a Research Fellow on heat pumps.
-Following this, I joined Carlow Regional Technical College in 1979 as a Lecturer in Mechanical Engineering.
-While at Carlow, I continued to collaborate with Dr. Tom O'Connor of UCG on energy use in buildings.
+Jim joined the Department of Physics at University College Galway (UCG) in 1978 as a Research Fellow on heat pumps.
+Following this, he joined Carlow Regional Technical College in 1979 as a Lecturer in Mechanical Engineering.
+While at Carlow, Jim continued to collaborate with Dr. Tom O'Connor of UCG on energy use in buildings.

-I was appointed as a Lecturer at Trinity College Dublin in 1981, was awarded my PhD for a thesis on Refrigerant Compressors in 1988, and was promoted to Senior Lecturer in 1991.
-I was made a Fellow of Trinity College in 1996.
-My research activities included Thermal Response of Buildings, Refrigeration Compressors, Air Cycle Refrigeration, Automotive Air-conditioning, Zero Emissions Power Cycles, Exergy Analysis, Solar Desalination and the development of Simulation Software.
+Jim was appointed as a Lecturer at Trinity College Dublin in 1981, was awarded a PhD for a thesis on Refrigerant Compressors in 1988, and was promoted to Senior Lecturer in 1991.
+He was made a Fellow of Trinity College in 1996.
+Jim's research activities included Thermal Response of Buildings, Refrigeration Compressors, Air Cycle Refrigeration, Automotive Air-conditioning, Zero Emissions Power Cycles, Exergy Analysis, Solar Desalination and the development of Simulation Software.

-In 1997 I set up Simtherg Limited as a campus company at Trinity College to develop simulation software involving thermodynamics, mechanics and energy.
-In January 2001 I began working full-time with Simtherg Limited, on career break from Trinity College.
-I continued working with Simtherg Limited until the end of January 2003.
-In the final year of working with Simtherg Limited I was on full-time contract to SMCI Software of London as a Simulation Specialist and Manager.
-I worked for six weeks as a Mechanical Inspector in the Irish Department of Transport from February 2003.
+In 1997 Jim set up Simtherg Limited as a campus company at Trinity College to develop simulation software involving thermodynamics, mechanics and energy.
+In January 2001 he began working full-time with Simtherg Limited, on career break from Trinity College.
+He continued working with Simtherg Limited until the end of January 2003.
+In the final year of working with Simtherg Limited Jim was on full-time contract to SMCI Software of London as a Simulation Specialist and Manager.
+Subsequently, Jim worked for six weeks as a Mechanical Inspector in the Irish Department of Transport, from February 2003.

-I joined the Dublin Institute of Technology in March 2003 and served as Head of the School of Mechanical and Transport Engineering from then until April 2009.
-I was awarded the academic title of Professor by the Dublin Institute of Technology in March 2007.
-The title of Professor is not linked to grade: my current grade is described as Senior Lecturer 1 (Teaching).
-I am currently a Senior Lecturer and Professor in the School of Mechanical and Design Engineering.
+Jim joined Dublin Institute of Technology in March 2003 and served as Head of the School of Mechanical and Transport Engineering from then until April 2009.
+He was awarded the academic title of Professor by the Dublin Institute of Technology in March 2007.
+The title of Professor was not linked to his grade, which was Senior Lecturer III.
+From April 2009 until his retirement in September 2019 Jim was a Lecturer I (Teaching) and Professor in the School of Mechanical and Design Engineering.